thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 ```
 git status
 ```
-Stage the files that are to be pushed into the PR.
-This can be done in two seprate ways:
+Stage files that are to be pushed into your PR.
+This can be done in two ways - stage all or some files:
 ```
 git add .            // adds every single file that shows up red when running git status
 ```